jhoerr/cloudmesh-manual/docs-source/source/installation/install.rst

    cd cm
    cloudmesh-installer bundels

-First, you have to decide which cloudmesh bundle to install.
+Once you have decided whihc bundle to install you can proceed.
 If you only want to use compute resources the bundle name ``cloud`` will be what you want.
 If in addition you also like to work on storage, the bundle name ``storage`` needs to be used.